kieranknowles1/vindolanda-vr/readme.md

 ## Known Issues

-- [ ] Can't teleport
+- [x] Can't teleport
-- [ ] Floor height is based on height of headset at startup
+- [x] ~~Floor height is based on height of headset at startup~~ not quite accurate, only an issue if SteamVR is not running